 The Commission and its member states have adopted the following values to guide its operations and activities.
-These values affirm the Commission's commitment to sustainable fisheries management for the benefit of all fisheries participants recreational anglers, and commercial fishermen harvesters and coastal communities.
-They also acknowledge the growing importance of managing fisheries in a more holistic and adaptive way, seeking solutions to cross cutting resource issues that lead to long-term ecological and socio-economic sustainability.
+These values affirm the Commission's commitment to sustainable fisheries management for the benefit of all fisheries participants and coastal communities.
+They also acknowledge the growing importance of managing fisheries in a more holistic and adaptive way, seeking solutions to cross-cutting resource issues that lead to long-term ecological and socioeconomic sustainability.

-- > Effective stewardship of marine resources through strong partnerships - Decisions based on sound science - Long-term ecological sustainability - > Transparency and accountability in all actions - > Timely response to new information through adaptive management - > Balancing resource conservation with the economic success of coastal communities - > Efficient use of time and fiscal resources - Work cooperatively with honesty, integrity, and fairness
+- > Effective stewardship of marine resources through strong partnerships - Decisions based on sound science - Long-term ecological sustainability - > Transparency and accountability in all actions - > Timely response to new information through adaptive management - > Balancing resource conservation with the economic success of coastal communities - > Efficient use of time and fiscal resources - > Work cooperatively with honesty, integrity, and fairness